electrode-io/electrode-native/docs/cli/start.md

 * The command packages all the provided MiniApps in a composite bundle and starts the react-native packager.
 * You can use any valid Yarn package descriptor for the MiniApps provided to this command, including Git and other file system path schemes.

-`--jsApiImpls`

-* Specify one or more JS API Implementations to include

 `--watchNodeModules/-w <nodemodules>`
 * A list of one or more directory name(s) from node_modules that should be watched for changes.